 Are there any activities happening in your Care Homes?

 While external visits continue to be semi-restricted right now, we encourage you to find alternative ways to spend time with your loved one, such as phone calls, video calls, or email.

 Communicating with your loved one

 We realize how important it is to stay in touch.
-While face-to-face visits are not possible at this time, we invite you to explore alternatives such as phone calls, video calls, or emails.
+While visiting is restricted in accordance with Provincial Health Orders, we invite you to explore alternatives such as phone calls, video calls, or emails.

 What can I do to help?